Scarlet Lady: Technology and specifications

 Scarlet Lady has 17 decks, a length of 277.2 m, a draft of 8.05 m, and a beam of 41 m.
 She is powered by a diesel-electric genset system, with four Wärtsilä engines, producing 48 MW.
 Main propulsion is via two ABB Azipod XO units, having a combined power output of 32MW (43,000hp).
 The system gives the vessel a service speed of 20 kn and a maximum speed of 22 kn.
 Wärtsilä also provided the ship's navigation systems, a hybrid scrubber system to remove sulfur dioxide from the exhaust, and a selective catalytic reduction system to reduce nitrogen oxide emissions.
 The ship partially produces her own energy through a 1 MW production system that uses the waste heat from her diesel engines.

 In February 2021, it was announced that Scarlet Lady would be equipped with satellite internet connectivity from SES using the O3b medium Earth orbit satellites to provide passengers with free ultra-fast, low-latency onboard wi-fi internet access.

 Incidents and accidents

 2020 crew member death

 On 22 May 2020, it was reported that a 32-year-old male Filipino crew member of Scarlet Lady had been found dead in his cabin.
 Virgin Voyages confirmed the man's death was not related to the coronavirus, and the United States Coast Guard confirmed that he had died from "apparent self-harm."
 Scarlet Lady sailed into PortMiami later that day, where the body was disembarked.

+2026 incident in Turkey and Egypt

+In July 2026, Scarlet Lady, chartered by Atlantis Events for a gay pride voyage, was denied entry to ports in Turkey and Egypt.
+The ship was initially denied entry to the ports of Kuşadası and Istanbul in Turkey, with local authorities citing "moral values" as the reason for the blockade.
+Subsequently, the ship faced a similar denial of entry when attempting to dock in Egypt, marking an unprecedented situation for the cruise organizer, which has operated such voyages for 25 years.